spbrogan/edk2-staging/.pytool/Readme.md

 all package-level DSCs were built, the Code Compilation Test simply runs through and builds every package-level DSC on every toolchain and for every architecture that is supported.
 Any module that fails to build is considered an error.

+### Host Unit Test Compilation and Run Test - HostUnitTestCompilerPlugin

+A test that compiles the dsc for host based unit test apps.
+On Windows this will also enable a build plugin to execute that will run the unit tests and verify the results.

 ### GUID Uniqueness Test - GuidCheck